Introduction

 - Transfer to Affiliates Without GP Consent

-- Risky for compliance, governance, and control over LP base.
+- Risky for compliance, governance, and control over the LP base.

 - Fund-Level Audit Requirements for Sub-$25M Funds